amarvw/API-Endpoint/README.md

 **Whenever we run the command prompt and the above commands, we get the following ouput.
 I have attached some screenshots, of a demo run**

+**NOTE** : Please check the wiki, for the images of the demo outout and start of service